cydowing/Fleurdelas/README.txt

 If you’re wondering about the name of the release; it celebrates a Cajun dance party  :: the Faisdodo.

-If you want to find out more about Carbomap then you can visit our website [http://www.carbomap.com] or our blog [http://carbomap.wordpress.com].
+If you want to find out more about Carbomap then you can visit our website [http://www.carbomap.com].

 Enjoy.
 Cheers.